-Policy M1 (Marden 1) - Scale and Type of New Housing Development in Marden village
+Policy M1 (Marden 1) - Scale and Type of New Housing Development

-In order to retain the rural character of Marden village over the plan period, proposals for new housing development will only be permitted within the Settlement Boundary or on allocated sites, as shown in Appendix 9, in accordance with the Herefordshire Core Strategy and where it meets all the following criteria:
+In order to retain the rural character of Marden village over the plan period, proposals for new housing development will only be permitted within the Settlement Boundary or on allocated sites, as shown in Appendix 7, in accordance with the Herefordshire Core Strategy and where it meets all the following criteria:

-(a) Designed to be an integrated addition to the village, well connected to the existing village settlement and community facilities;
+- I. It should be designed so as to deliver an integrated addition, well connected to the existing village settlement and community facilities - II.
+It would not lead to the loss of protected open space, shops or other local facilities - III.
+It has an appropriate density in context with the immediate surrounding area - IV.
+Appropriate and safe access can be achieved - V. Provides appropriate residential amenity for future occupiers (not located adjacent to noise generating agricultural, industrial or commercial activities) - VI.
+Is of high quality design and is in keeping with the immediate surroundings, environment and rural landscape - VII.
+Demonstrates a contribution to the delivery of an appropriate mix of dwelling types and sizes including affordable housing, to meet the needs of all sectors of the community

-- (b) Does not lead to the loss of protected open space, shops or other local facilities; - (c) Maintains an appropriate density in context with the immediate surrounding area and not exceeding 25 dwellings per hectare; - (d) Ensures appropriate and safe access can be achieved; - (e) Provides appropriate residential amenity for future occupiers (not located adjacent to noise generating agricultural, industrial or commercial activities); - (f) Is of high quality design and is in keeping with the immediate surroundings, environment and rural landscape; - (g) Demonstrates a contribution to the delivery of an appropriate mix of dwelling types and sizes including affordable housing, to meet the needs of all sectors of the community; - (h) Reflects the scale and function of the village of Marden; and - (i) Ensures that any likely significant effect on the River Wye SAC is avoided or adequately mitigated.
+VIII.
+Reflects the scale and function of the village of Marden.